quantaosun/Dock-MD-FEP/README.md

 conda install juyter --yes
 (Dock-MD-FEP) jupyter notebook Dock-MD-FEP_local_installation.ipynb
 ```
-There are several little things that should be modified compared to using this online, like the path name etc. The majority is all the same except, we have to use Smina as docking egine instead of Gnia due to some local GPU issue may not easily ready for Gnia compatability.
+There are several little things that should be modified compared to using this online, like the path name etc. Smina instead of Gnia is used because of possible GPU incompatibilities.
+The rest of the code remains the same.

 ############################## Updated on 24/12/2022####################################